maxvons/astro-blog-starter/README.md

 This will ensure that your files are formatted as you work on them when saving.

-In addition to the prettier dependency, I have added `husky` to support formatting staged files when committing.
+In addition to the prettier dependency, I have added `husky` with a commit hook to support formatting staged files when committing.
+This ensures that only the files that were changed and are part of the commit are formatted before committing and eventually pushing the changes.
+This way you introduce less unformatted files in your codebase if you forget to run the formatting scripts before committing and pushing your changes.

 #### Removing formatting support